bpalmer4/mgplot/README.md

 - summary_plot() -- plots the latest data in a summary-format against the range of previous data.

-Once a plot has been generated and am Axes object is available.
+Once a plot has been generated and an Axes object is available.
 The plot can be finalised or published, with appropriate titles and axis labels using
 - finalise_plot()